 This part is easy!
 You will need either of the following to whip the feta: a food processor, a high-speed blender, an electric whisk or a stick blender, which I used.

-Break feta into chunks and add to a bowl together with sour cream or Greek yoghurt.
-If using Greek yoghurt, the dip will be tangier; if sour cream, it will be more creamy, rich and a little less tangy.
+- Break feta into chunks and add to a bowl together with sour cream or Greek yogurt.
+If using Greek yogurt, the dip will be tangier; if sour cream, it will be more creamy, rich and a little less tangy.
 Your choice!
 I like sour cream here.
 Drizzle olive oil and add a splash of water (about 2 tbsp) if using sour cream.

 Want to Save This Recipe?